-2.1.5 2.1.5 Competency: Engage in Policy Practice Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 5.1 Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services.
-5.2 Assess how social welfare and economic policies impact the delivery of and access to social services.
+Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 5.1 Identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services. antiata anala S 5.2 Assess how social welfare and economic policies impact the delivery of and access to social services.
 5.3 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
-C
+20 2

 5 The student is exceeding expected competency in this area for generalist social work practice.
-2 4 The student is demonstrating expected competency in this area.
-4 The student is demonstrating expected competency in this area.
-3 The student is demonstrating beginning competency in this area 2 The student is gaining experience and meeting expectations in this area The student is demonstrating beginning competency in this area SE 2 The student is gaining experience and meeting expectations in this area 2 1 The student has not as yet met the expectations in this area, but there is a 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-5 N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+99 4 The student is demonstrating expected competency in this area.
+NORS 3 The student is demonstrating beginning competency in this area SEN 2 The student is gaining experience and meeting expectations in this area 00 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future. ğ 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
+S N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area